Laura Z. Hobson: Personal life

 On July 23, 1930, Laura Zametkin married Thayer Hobson, who in 1931 became president of the William Morrow and Company publishing house.
 The Hobsons were divorced in 1935.

 In 1937, Hobson adopted an infant son, whom she named Michael.
 Four years later, finding herself unexpectedly pregnant, she decided to have the baby in secrecy, unwilling to have Michael feel stigmatized as her only adopted child.
 She went into seclusion, gave birth under an assumed name, and then adopted the baby publicly under her own name.
 This child was named Christopher.
 Only in their adulthood did Hobson tell her sons the actual circumstances of Christopher's birth.

 In the late 1930s, Mrs. Hobson was engaged to Ralph Ingersoll, founder and publisher of the left-wing newspaper PM (1940–48), although Ingersoll later denied the engagement.

 Death

 Hobson died of cancer at the New York Hospital in Manhattan, New York City on February 28, 1986.
-She was survived by her sons and two granddaughters.
+She was survived by her two sons and two grandchildren.